niksy/webpack-config-niksy/README.md

 [Webpack][webpack] config for my projects.

+Features:

-Features sensible defaults like JSON support and no AMD support.
+* JSON support
+* no AMD support
+* directory and module resolving closer to CommonJS standard

 **For some examples of common use cases, [see docs][docs].**